 Above: Stainless Steel Counter Tops are available in standard sizes from A Best Kitchen; a 24-by-25-inch length is $388.
 For more visit our previous post: 10 Easy Pieces: Remodelista Kitchen Countertop Picks.

 Above: The architects used larch plywood for the shelving, which can be hard to source in the US.
 One alternative: Birch C-3 Plywood in a 3/4-inch thickness for shelving; a 4-by-8-feet panel is $45.97 at Home Depot.

 Above: Elements of Design Single Handle Faucet in polished chrome; $193.17 at eFaucets.

-Above: The exposed light sockets can be created using a Standard Porcelain Lamp Socket; $6.99 at Aubuchon Hardware.
+Above: The exposed light sockets can be created using a Standard Porcelain Lamp Socket; $9.49 each at Aubuchon Hardware.

-For more ideas with concrete, see our post, Concrete, from the Remodelista Architect/Designer Directory.
-And if you prefer concrete for outdoor paving instead, see Gardenista's post: Eco-Friendly Paving Solutions for porous concrete.
+For more designs that make use of concrete, see our post, Concrete, from the Remodelista Architect/Designer Directory.
+And if you're thinking of using concrete outdoor paving, see Gardenista's post: Eco-Friendly Paving Solutions for porous concrete.